 There were signs of the astronomical nature of the rock art, too.

-And some of more recent vintage that may be old enough to cross from common graffiti to historic interest?
+And some of the more recent vintage that may be old enough to cross from common graffiti to historical interest?

 The wildflowers continued to amaze me with their vibrant colors in this wet spring.

 I spotted the ruins of the old homestead.
-The foundations looked to be made of the same rock surrounding the canyon area.
+The foundations seemed of the same rock surrounding the canyon area.

 Behind the homestead, I saw a locked gate and the “Cracked Cave” behind it.
 The etched lines receive the rays of the sun for twelve minutes on the Spring and Fall equinoxes.